xlab-ub/xlab-web/README.md

 You must edit the `sections/news.md` file to update the contents of the news section.

-Follow up these steps to add a news to your website:
+Follow up these steps to add news to your website:

 1. Put this template below `<!--Put your news below this line -->` line in the `sections/news.md` file:
 ```